CCA-Public/digital-archives-manual/guides/unusual.md

 ![Screenshot of ePADD Browse tab](../media/photos/epadd_screenshot.JPG)

-The majority of processing involves reviewing the email to ensure that it is within scope and does not contain sensitive material.
+The majority of this processing involves reviewing the email to ensure that it is within scope and does not contain sensitive material.
 While reviewing email, the Labels tab can be used to restrict materials.
 The labels "stick" when the archives is exported to the next module.
-The "Cleared for Release" and "Reviewed" flags disappear, and the emails marked "Do Not Transfer" are not moved to the next module, effectively restricting/deleting them from the collection.
+The "Cleared for Release" and "Reviewed" flags are carried forward with their labels, and the emails marked "Do Not Transfer" are not moved to the next module, effectively restricting/deleting them from the preservationa and access copy.
 Emails can also be scheduled for temporary restriction; see the [User Guide](https://docs.google.com/document/d/1ZMuWU0z-IVsk80_lUEYMfVrwfCsS1bp0sjL28GBGcMU/edit) for more information.

 ![Screenshot of ePADD labels](../media/photos/epadd_labels.JPG)